Totally $\Delta$-modular IPs with two non-zeros in most rows: Preliminaries

-Throughout the paper, we use the notation $[k]:=\{1,\dots,k\}$.
-For an introduction to graph theory, we refer to Diestel~\cite{Die10}.
+We refer to Diestel~\cite{Die10} for more background on the notions from graph theory that we use.
 We proceed to give an overview of the most important tools and definitions we use in the remainder of the paper.

 Given a graph $G=(V,E)$, and a subset of vertices $U\subseteq V$, we define the \emph{neighborhood} $N(U)\subseteq V-U$ of $U$ in $G$, such that for every $v\in N(U)$, there is an edge $vv'\in E$ with $v'\in U$.
 Given an edge $e=vv'$ of $G$, we denote by $G/e$ the graph obtained by \emph{contracting} an edge $e$, where $v$ and $v'$ are replaced by one vertex $v_e$ that is adjacent to all vertices in $N(\{v,v'\})$.
-We say for graphs $G,H$ that $G$ contains an \emph{$H$-minor}, if we can obtain a graph isomorphic to $H$ by deleting vertices, deleting edges, and contracting edges of $G$.
+We say for graphs $G$ and $H$ that $G$ contains an \emph{$H$-minor}, if we can obtain a graph isomorphic to $H$ by deleting vertices, deleting edges, and contracting edges of $G$.
 We call a graph $G$ a \emph{subdivision} of a graph $H$, if we can obtain a graph isomorphic to $G$ by replacing some of the edges of $H$ by paths.